k-capehart/blog/content/posts/go-salesforce/index.md

 }
 ```

-`contactSoqlQuery` represents a SOQL query that selects the `Id` and `AccountId` fields, with a filter based on the given `AccountId`.
+`contactSoqlQuery` represents a SOQL query that selects the `Id` and `AccountId` fields, with a filter for `AccountId`.
+The `SELECT` clause is simply the fields from the `Contact` struct.
 The result is then unmarshalled into a slice of type `Contact`.
-This is useful because you don't have to separately maintain a query and a SObject type.
-The selected fields are always the same as the properties on the struct.
+This is useful because you don't have to separately maintain a query and a SObject type, since the fields are all pulled from the same definition.

 ### 4. Update Contact records